MoarTube/MoarTube-Node/README.md

  - GPU acceleration for Nvidia and AMD (Windows only)
  - Admin panel for managing videos and live streams
  - Different video player modes: streamer, theater, fullscreen
- - Discussion section and live stream chat
+ - Comments section and live stream chat
  - Dark mode option and browser appearance configuration recognition
  - Reports section for comments and videos
  - Comment monitoring overview with moderation functionality